songzhe007/111/README.md

 Simply refresh the page if there is any displaying issue.

 WebApp is deployed at: https://cs5610-eatreview-zhesong.herokuapp.com

- Portfolio is deployed at: https://portfolio-zhesong.herokuapp.com/

 ## Installation

 `npm install --save`